Keeping your child safe online and on social media

 We know it is important job but also a challenging one to keep our children safe online and on social media.

-The links below will help you protect your children and make them risk aware.
+The recommended links below will help you protect your children and enable them to become digitally resilient.

 Permissions for apps / social media

 PEGI ratings help parents and carers choose safe and appropriate games for children.